Time-periodic weak solutions for the interaction of an incompressible fluid with a linear Koiter type shell under dynamic pressure boundary conditions: Introduction

 Important is that the constant $\tilde{C}$ that appears in Theorem~\ref{thm:main} has not to be small.
 The size is reduced first to ensure a-priori that a self-intersection is excluded and second to compensate for the curved reference geometry.
-Large forces are admissible if the Lam\'{e} coefficients are large (in comparison to their thickness), which resembled the case of a stiff thick solid.
+Large forces are admissible if the Lam\'{e} coefficients of the shell are large in comparison to its thickness, which resembled the case of a stiff thick solid.
 Indeed, for $c_0\to \infty$, we find $\tilde{C}\to \infty$.
-Moreover, the estimates in \cite{our-paper} are recovered as by letting $\kappa_1,\kappa_2\to 0$ in Proposition~\ref{prop:Solenoidal-extension-o}. \end{remark} \begin{remark}[Case $\Gamma_p=0$] In case no inflow or outflow is present, the mean-value of the pressure is determined by the shell.
+Moreover, when $\kappa_1,\kappa_2\to 0$ in Corollary~\ref{cor}, the estimates relate to the estimates derived in \cite{our-paper} for the flat case.
+This means the dependencies only differ by the fact that here pressure boundary values are considered. \end{remark} \begin{remark}[Case $\Gamma_p=0$] In case no inflow or outflow is present, the mean-value of the pressure is determined by the shell.
 Hence the mean-value of the pressure is bound to depend on the Koiter energy.
 It is yet an open problem, how to derive an a-priori estimate in that case.
 An exception is the case, when $M$ is flat.
-This case was treated in \cite{our-paper}. \end{remark} \begin{remark} The boundary condition $\frac{1}{2}\left|{\bf u}\right|^{2}+p=P_{\text{in/out }}$ representing the prescribed inflow/outflow contributes to the relatively simple weak formulation~\eqref{eqn:weak-form}.
-Another alternative would have been to provide a Dirichlet inflow $\bf{u}=u_{D} \ \text{on} \ \Gamma_{\text{in}}$ and a so called "do-nothing" boundary condition which, actually, would consist in imposing $\mathbb{T}\nu=\frac{1}{2}\left|{\bf u}\right|^{2}\nu\ \text{on}\ \Gamma_{\text{out}}$, as it was rigorously justified by Bathory and Stefanelli in \cite{BaSt21}. \end{remark} Let us observe that our methodology also provides a proof of the following result.
-To our best knowledge, it was not considered in the literature.
-Compare with \cite[Theorem 3.5]{LR14}. \begin{theorem} Let
+This case was treated in \cite{our-paper}. \end{remark} \begin{remark} The boundary condition $\frac{1}{2}\left|{\bf u}\right|^{2}+p=P_{\text{in/out }}$ representing the prescribed inflow/outflow is just one possible choice to model inflow/outflow.
+Another alternative would have been a so called "do-nothing" boundary condition which would consist in imposing $\mathbb{T}\nu=\frac{1}{2}\left|{\bf u}\right|^{2}\nu\ \text{on}\ \Gamma_{\text{out}}$.
+This boundary condition was rigorously justified in \cite{BaSt21}. \end{remark} Let us observe that our methodology also provides a proof of the following result on {\em initial value problems} including inflow/outflow boundary values.
+To our best knowledge, it was not considered in the literature; compare with \cite[Theorem 3.5]{LR14}, where the respective initial value problem with everywhere no-slip boundary values was considered. \begin{theorem} Let

 and let the initial-data